obsidiansystems/ledger-app-nervos/README.md

 transactions with contract data.
 "Contract Data" is the part of a Nervos transaction which contains extra, unstructured data that is used by the Nervos-VM.
-It is also referred to as a "Custom Script", and is required for transactions using any lockscripts such as those involving [Simple User Defined Token](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0025-simple-udt/0025-simple-udt.md) (sUDT), [Anyone Can Pay](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0026-anyone-can-pay/0026-anyone-can-pay.md) (ACP), as well as many others.
+It is also referred to as a "Custom Script", and is required for transactions using custom tokens such as those involving [Simple User Defined Token](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0025-simple-udt/0025-simple-udt.md) (sUDT), [Anyone Can Pay](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0026-anyone-can-pay/0026-anyone-can-pay.md) (ACP) and many other custom dApps.
 "Contract Data" is determined by a non-empty ["cell data" field ](https://docs.nervos.org/docs/reference/cell#cell-data) in a Nervos transaction.